MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Administration/New-MgDeviceManagementGroupPolicyMigrationReportUnsupportedGroupPolicyExtension.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphUnsupportedGroupPolicyExtension>`: Unsupported Group Policy Extension.
+`BODYPARAMETER <IMicrosoftGraphUnsupportedGroupPolicyExtension>`: Unsupported Group Policy Extension.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[ExtensionType <String>]`: ExtensionType of the unsupported extension.
   - `[NamespaceUrl <String>]`: Namespace Url of the unsupported extension.
   - `[NodeName <String>]`: Node name of the unsupported extension.
   - `[SettingScope <GroupPolicySettingScope?>]`: Scope of the group policy setting.

-INPUTOBJECT `<IDeviceManagementAdministrationIdentity>`: Identity Parameter
+`INPUTOBJECT <IDeviceManagementAdministrationIdentity>`: Identity Parameter
   - `[AuditEventId <String>]`: The unique identifier of auditEvent
   - `[CartToClassAssociationId <String>]`: The unique identifier of cartToClassAssociation
   - `[CloudPcAuditEventId <String>]`: The unique identifier of cloudPcAuditEvent